elastic/apm/specs/agents/tracing-spans-destination.md

 Agents SHOULD offer a public API to set this field so that users can customize the value if the generic mapping is not sufficient.
 If set to `null` or an empty value, agents MUST omit the `span.destination.service` field altogether, thus providing a way to manually disable the automatic setting/inference of this field (e.g. in order to remove a node from a service map or an external service from the dependencies table).
-If set to User-supplied value MUST have the highest precedence, regardless if it was set before or after the automatic setting is invoked.
+A user-supplied value MUST have the highest precedence, regardless if it was set before or after the automatic setting is invoked.

 To allow for automatic inference, without users having to specify any destination field,